Quick summary: How to build a simple website on WordPress

 - Now click “Request Indexing”

-Register For Google Analytics
+Register for Google Analytics

 Google Analytics is a web analytics service offered by Google that tracks and reports traffic on your website.
 I highly recommend installing this to help keep on top of your website visitors interaction with your content.